QiWang19/enhancements/enhancements/api-review/add-ClusterImagePolicy-and-ImagePolicy-for-Signature-Verification.md

 As an OpenShift user, I want to verify the container images signed using [sigstore](https://docs.sigstore.dev/about/overview/) tools, so that I can utilize the increased security of my software supply chain.

+As an OpenShift user, I want to verify container images signed using the Sigstore BYOPKI feature with certificates from non-fulcio CA roots of trust, so that I can enhance the security of my software supply chain.

 ### Goals

 - ClusterImagePolicy is defined as cluster scoped CRD.
 ImagePolicy is defined as namespaced CRD.